 The Philippines is somewhat more expensive than the rest of mainland Southeast Asia, but not significantly so.
 There are fewer backpackers here, which can be a positive or bad thing, depending on your perspective.

-The result of this is that there isn’t as much hostel-style accommodation, which means you might have to pay a little more cash for it, but the major cities do have a few budget cheapies where you can share dorms with other backpackers.
+The result of this is that there isn’t as much hostel-style accommodation, which means you might have to pay a little more cash for your hotel stays, but the major cities do have a few budget cheapies where you can share dorms with other backpackers.

-Eating out is very inexpensive, comparable to mainland rates, and beer and Filipino rum are also very reasonable, allowing you to fit a couple of nights out per week on this budget, maybe more if you don’t make many organized-type trips during the day.
+Eating out in the Phillippines is very inexpensive, comparable to mainland rates.
+Beer and Filipino rum are also very reasonable, allowing you to fit a couple of nights out per week on this budget, maybe more if you don’t make many organized-type trips during the day.

-However, what makes travel in the Philippines slightly more costly than, say, Vietnam or Laos, is that there are 7,000 islands to choose from.
+However, what makes traveling to the Philippines slightly more costly than, say, Vietnam or Laos, is that there are 7,000 islands to choose from.
 Therefore, traveling from point A to point B can be a little more complicated and require some planning to get the best deals genuinely.

 The Most Economically Friendly Time to Visit the Philippines